Homology of configuration spaces of hard squares in a rectangle: Introduction

 \begin{question} What are necessary and sufficient conditions on $(n; j ; p,q)$ for

 \end{question}

+We note that Conjecture \ref{conj:main} is only about necessary conditions for nontrivial homology, but at the moment we do not have a good conjecture for necessary and sufficient conditions.
+The conditions in Conjecture \ref{conj:main} by themselves are not sufficient.
+For example, $(1/4, 3/16)$ is a point in the blue region, corresponding to $n=p=q=4$, $j=3$.
+However, it is not true that we have homology whenever $n/pq = 1/4$ , $j/pq = 3/16$, even when $n$ is sufficiently large.
+Suppose that $p = 2$, $q = 8k$ for some $k \ge 1$, and $n = 4k$, then we cannot get nontrivial homology with $j=3k$.
+The largest $j$ where we will see nontrivial homology is $j=2k$; by the homotopy equivalence mentioned below, this follows from Theorem 1.2 (3) in \cite{AKM19}.

 In recent years, there has been increased interest in similar kinds of configuration spaces; see \cite{Alpert17, BBK14, CGKM12} for some earlier work on configuration spaces of disks.
+Plachta recently studied configuration spaces of squares in a rectangle \cite{Plachta21}, using affine Morse--Bott theory, smooth flows, and graphs associated with such configurations.
+As one application, he shows that under certain conditions the configuration space which we denote $\config{n}{p}{q}$ is connected.
+We note that our dimensions of the rectangle $p$ and $q$ are always positive integers, but he studies the more general framework where they may be positive real numbers.

-The most closely related earlier work to what we study here is the recent preprint \cite{AKM19} on configuration spaces of hard disks in an infinite strip.
+What we study here is closely related to the recent paper \cite{AKM19} on configuration spaces of hard disks in an infinite strip, which we now briefly discuss.
 Let $\mathrm{config}(n,w)$ denote the configuration space of $n$ disks of unit diameter in an infinite strip of width $w$.
 While we do not prove it here, it is not hard to check that $\config{n}{p}{q}$ is homotopy equivalent to $\mathrm{config}(n,w)$ if $q \ge n$ and $p=w$.
 So the configuration spaces of hard squares in a rectangle we study here are a generalization of the configuration spaces of hard disks in an infinite strip.

 Motivated by the notion of phase transitions for hard-spheres systems, definitions are suggested in \cite{AKM19} for homological solid, liquid, and gas regimes.
 The definitions apply here as well.

 Let $\mathrm{Conf}(n;\R^2)$ denote the (ordered) configuration space of points in the plane.
 We say that $(n; j; p,q)$ is \begin{itemize} \item in the \emph{homological solid regime} if